hermannn/CoffeePlace/README.md

 # Network Part

-for the Network Part I decided to do it by hand without using Alamofire.
+For the Network Part I decided to do it by hand without using Alamofire.
 I try to make a protocol oriented architecture to make it easier if i need to add new Webservice.
 You can find hw i doing it in the NetworkManager repository.

+# Model

+I made my model conform to protocol Codable to allow me to parse JSON

 # Test

-i started to make some test using XCtestCase
+I started to make some test using XCtestCase